The Department did not need to preside serenely over chaos for five years to see that things were not quite going as planned.

 • The Department for Education, and other relevant Departments, should set up a working group, led by Ministers, to develop a strategy for employment and training opportunities for young people with SEND.
 The group should report to the Education Committee on its work.

-The Government has two months to respond to our report.
+The Government must now respond to our report.

 Our report 'Special educational needs and disabilities' was published on 23rd October 2019.
-You can also download the PDF version of the report.
+Detailed information from our inquiry can be found on our website.

 If you’re interested in our work, you can find our more on the House of Commons Education Committee website.
 You can also follow our work on Twitter.